Proper harmonic embeddings of open Riemann surfaces into $\mathbb{R}^4$: Introduction and main results

 \begin{remark} Theorem \ref{th:h} shows that every open Riemann surface $M$ admits a proper harmonic embedding into $\r^4$ of the form $(z,h)\colon M\to\c\times\r^2$ with a holomorphic function $z$ on $M$.
 We do not know whether the function $h\colon M\to\r^2\equiv\c$ can be chosen holomorphic.
 Our results are thus connected with the classical Forster-Bell-Narasimhan Conjecture asking whether every open Riemann surface embeds as a smooth closed complex curve in $\c^2$ \cite{Forster1970CMH,BellNarasimhan1990EMS}.
 This seems one of the most difficult open problems in complex geometry.
 Only few open Riemann surfaces are known to carry a proper holomorphic embedding into $\c^2$; we refer to the survey in \cite[Sections 9.10-911]{Forstneric2017} for a history of this question.
 The results in the present paper provide some extra support for this longstanding conjecture to hold true.

 Passing to higher dimensions, every Stein manifold $Z^k$ of complex dimension $k\ge 2$ is known to admit a proper holomorphic embedding into $\c^q$ for $q=[\frac{3k}2]+1$.
-This was proved by Eliashberg and Gromov \cite{EliashbergGromov1992AM} for even $k$, and by Sch\"urmann \cite{Schurmann1997MA} for odd $k$.
-The proper embedding dimension $[\frac{3k}2]+1$ is optimal for all dimensions $k\ge 2$ due to purely topological reasons, as Forster had previously shown by examples in \cite{Forster1970CMH}.
-The proof by Sch\"urmann in \cite{Schurmann1997MA}, which also uses as a key ingredient the existence of almost proper holomorphic maps $Z^k\to\C^k$, breaks down in the case of $k=1$; i.e., for open Riemann surfaces. \end{remark}
+This was proved by Eliashberg and Gromov \cite{EliashbergGromov1992AM} for even $k$ (their method of proof requires one more dimension, $\frac{3k+1}2+1$, for odd $k$), and by Sch\"urmann \cite{Schurmann1997MA} for odd $k$.
+The proper embedding dimension $[\frac{3k}2]+1$ is optimal for all dimensions $k\ge 2$ due to purely topological reasons, as Forster had previously shown by simple examples in \cite{Forster1970CMH}.
+Similar to ours, the proof by Sch\"urmann consists of starting with a generic almost proper holomorphic map $f\colon Z^k\to\C^k$ and finding a holomorphic map $g\colon Z^k\to \C^{q-k}$ such that the pair $(f,g)\colon Z^k\to \C^q$ is a proper embedding.
+Such a map $g$ is obtained by a suitable application of the Oka principle which cannot be used when $k=1$, and hence the proof breaks down for open Riemann surfaces.
+(Eliashberg and Gromov began with a proper holomorphic map $Z^k\to\C^{k+1}$; this is why they lost one dimension compared to the optimal bound for odd $k$.
+We refer to \cite[Sections 9.3 and 9.4]{Forstneric2017} for the background information about this embedding problem and a full exposition of the proofs.)
+We do not know whether our proof of Theorem \ref{th:h} could be simplified by implementing a suitable homotopy principle for harmonic maps, which would allow to construct the two components of the harmonic map $h$ simultaneously. \end{remark}